Christabel-Glory/Super_Stores_Dashboard/README.md

 ### Data Analysis
 ---
-This is where we include some basic lines of codes or queries or even some of the DAX expressions used during your analysis
+Some of the codes used

 ```SQL
 SELECT * FROM TABLE1